Recurring Saturday Night Live characters and sketches introduced 2010–11: Herb Welch

 Bill Hader plays an elderly, cantankerous news reporter who spews prejudice and insults while hitting his interview subjects in the face with his microphone.
 Nasim Pedrad and Jason Sudeikis play anchors Wanda Ramirez and Jack Rizzoli, while the episode's host appears as one of Welch's interviewees.
-Towards the end of each installment, Rizzoli announces to viewers that Welch has died; when they cut back to Welch, he's suddenly revived.
+Towards the end of each installment, Rizzoli announces to viewers that Welch has just died; but when they cut back to Welch, he's suddenly revived.

 The Herb Welch character has been interpreted as a satirical take on former Good Day New York reporter Dick Oliver.
 However, Hader has said the character stemmed from a sketch with Emma Stone where he played a different reporter, Peter de Santos; during rehearsal, he "kept pretending to hit Kristen and Emma in the face with a microphone.
 And that's how we came up with Herb Welch.
 So we wrote Herb Welch into it the next week."